 “It’s your hair, make the most of it.
 You’re uniquely you, so own it.”

 Rather than seeking to totally transform tresses, Charlotte shares essential advice on maintaining healthy, happy curls through discussing the importance of treatments, regular trims and finding the right routine.
 Throughout the book, you’ll also find a selection of step-by-steps on key hairstyles, including twists and corn rows, along with the deeper cultural meaning behind each of the looks.

 Charlotte also goes into depth on how to identify your own curl texture(s), giving readers a clear explanation on what the varying curl types are, along with the starting point for products and routines for each curl pattern.
 Above all, each need-to-know piece of insider advice serves as a reminder to treat your hair with TLC, and to give it the time and love it rightly deserves.

-Whether you’re looking for some gifting inspiration or are wanting a new read during Lockdown 2.0, Good Hair is the perfect antidote to the cold and grey days which lie ahead.
-It’s a celebration of textured, Afro and curly hair and it’s a little slice of self-care, which frankly we all need right now.
+Whether you’re looking for some gifting inspiration or are wanting a new read to relax with between Christmas and New Year, Good Hair is the perfect antidote to the cold and grey days which lie ahead.
+It’s a celebration of textured, Afro and curly hair and it’s a little slice of self-care, which frankly we all need more of.

 Good Hair: The Essential Guide to Afro, Textured and Curly Hair is published by Penguin Books.
 RRP £14.99